 and similar statement is true for $\bar{X}_{2A}^n$ and $\tilde{X}_{2B}^n$; $(f)$ holds since from Lemma~\ref{Lemma:ConditionalLeakage}, we have

 $(g)$ holds since

 $(h)$ holds since

 $\bullet$ {\bf Regime~III:} $p_d \leq p_c \leq 1$: In this regime, again we have $\beta = 1$, and the capacity region would be equal to the intersection of capacity regions of the two MACs formed at the receivers.
 Under no CSIT assumption, we do not need to create a contracted channel.
-However, since we need a contracted channel for the delayed direct-path CSIT assumption, we present the proof using a contracted channel.
-We consider a contracted channel with five states denoted by $A,B,C,D,$ and $E$ with corresponding probabilities $p_dp_c,\left( p_c - p_d \right),p_dq_c,p_dq_c$, and $q_dq_c$.
-These states are depicted in Table~\ref{Table:ModifiedExample2} with the exception of state $E$ which corresponds to the case where all channel gains are $0$.
-We assume that $\tilde{G}_{ii}^n = G_{ii}^n$.
-Here, we have